wheerdam/linuxjoy/README.md

 ## Building the Library

 You will need a JDK and `ant` to build the library.
 If they're configured properly, you can just go into the LinuxJoystick directory and run `ant jar`.
 The compiled library will be in the `LinuxJoystick/dist` directory.
 You can package LinuxJoystick with your own program however you see fit.
-You just have to make sure that `LinuxJoystick.jar` or its contents are in your classpath when compiling your program.
+You just have to make sure that `LinuxJoystick.jar` or its contents are in your classpath when compiling and running your program.

 ## Device Enumeration